BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/SB79-Transit-Oriented-Development-Upzoning/README.md

 **Notebook:** `2_tod_stop_and_access_assignment.ipynb`

-Loads per-agency pedestrian access point datasets, normalizes and merges them into a single GeoDataFrame, joins GTFS-authoritative `station_id` values, then spatially assigns each TOD stop and access point to its nearest parent station using a distance-threshold buffer (EPSG:26910).
+Loads per-agency pedestrian access point datasets, normalizes and merges them into a single GeoDataFrame, joins GTFS-authoritative `station_id` values, then spatially assigns each TOD stop and access point to a parent station by progressively expanding station buffers at **150 ft, 300 ft, 500 ft, and 1000 ft** (EPSG:26910).
+Points falling within exactly one station buffer are assigned; points intersecting multiple station buffers at the same distance are flagged as conflicts.
 Outputs both finalized layers and review layers flagging spatial conflicts and orphaned records.

 **Access point sources (loaded and normalized in order):**
 - `BA` — BART (`BART_PedAccessPoints_GTFS_v1.zip`)